 “There was no one in the canyon that day,” said Fuentes.
 “It was empty and mute.”

-We’d met Fuentes at Homero’s two weeks before his fall.
-My brother and I were at the beginning of a 3-week climbing trip through Mexico when we pulled into the campground/hostel in search of accommodations.
+We had met Fuentes at Homero’s two weeks before his fall.
+My brother and I were at the beginning of a three-week climbing trip through Mexico when we pulled into the campground in search of accommodations.
 We too had come to climb the world famous limestone cliffs of Potrero Chico.

 Goin Southbound, Follow that Sound